 Do I need to make preparations before you photograph, the day of the shoot?

 Yes.
 We will not handle cleaning of the properties, this is the responsibility of the client.
 In essence to ensure that the location is properly ready to be photographed.
-It is very important in order to move ahead with the photography to have clean kitchen, private items removed from bedroom, living room and other spaces and not to have excess of clutter around the spaces we will be photographing.
+It is very important in order to move ahead with the photography to have a clean kitchen, private items removed from bedrooms, living room and other spaces should not have excess of clutter etc.

 What is that makes your images stand out and what makes them unique?